JakeFurtaw/COSC490GP-Eqvialent-Mutant-Identification/README.md

 The program and model will have the following functionality:
 - ✓ Process dataset to sort java and c programs
 - Parse dataset with java and c parsers
-- Feed parsed data into neural network to train it
+- Feed parsed data into ASTNN to train it
-- Use remaining data to test the neural network
+- Use remaining data to test the ASTNN
 - Compute data results using numpy
 - Provide analysis to detemine success of the model